What Is: Visual Identity

 Focus of the week: Visual Identity.

 What Is “Visual Identity”?
-A set of elements that make up the image of your brand, your company, your business.
+Also called “Branding”, it’s a set of elements that make up the image of your company, your business.
 Used correctly, it provides consistency and harmony to your visual communication and helps make your brand stand out.

 In general, your visual identity includes